shambhu112/shinyspring_bak/README.md

     shiny::runApp()
     ```

--   Step 4 : Create your custom module for you application with
+-   Step 4 : After testing the basic app launch you can now create your
+    custom module for you application with
     `shinyspring::create_module("my_custom_module")` .
 Implement the
     module